CharlesB91/visit-glasgow/README.md

 ### Responsive Testing

 - This page has been through extensive testing through google chrome developer tools so that any user using desktop, tablet, mobile device will have a great experience seeing all the visual and text content but also easily navigate through the site.
+- Additionally site has also been tested on (https://responsivedesignchecker.com/) for responsive behaviours

 ### Validator Testing